Rotator Cuff Surgery

 Treatment options include:

-• Surgery - If non-surgical methods prove insufficient, then arthroscopic rotator cuff repair may be recommended.
+Surgery - If non-surgical methods prove insufficient, then minimally invasive rotator cuff surgery may be recommended.

 Post-Operative Recovery